Getting Started with Blazor In-place Editor Component

 public string TextValue = "Andrew";

-The following code explains how to initialize a simple In-place Editor with popup in the Blazor page.
+The following example shows how to initialize a simple In-place Editor with a popup in a Blazor page.

 @using Syncfusion.Blazor.InPlaceEditor